Technigo/project-custom-hooks-qr-code-generator-vite/instructions.md

 - Attention to Detail: Ensure that the application is user-friendly and that features are implemented thoughtfully.
 - Be Honest: If there are aspects of the project that you find challenging or are unable to implement, communicate this transparently.
+- If you want a simple tutorial explaining the library you can take a look at this [video](https://youtu.be/74zwJzCTNBE?si=0rz4c2VQ8wes7NFS)

 ### Core Functionality: